Colonial ghosts haunt Belgium as Africa museum eyes change

 That is true for a few people even in Congo today.

-"The colonial period brought a kind of logic, brought organisation, to our lives," Robert Angumba, 77, told Reuters from a rickety stand selling paper and sugar in Kinshasa.
+"The colonial period brought a kind of logic, brought organization, to our lives," Robert Angumba, 77, told Reuters from a rickety stand selling paper and sugar in Kinshasa.

 Joseph Ibongo, director of the Congolese National Museum in Kinshasa, said the poor state of his own museum, with an inventory roughly one tenth the size of that in Brussels, shows that the crimes of the period remain unresolved, however.